SuperLesson/SuperLesson/README.md

 1. `transcribe`
 2. `merge` segments using transition frames
-3. `verify` all transitions using MPV
-4. `enumerate` slides from tframes
+3. `enumerate` slides from tframes
-5. `replace` known bogus words
+4. `replace` known bogus words
-6. `improve` punctuation using ChatGPT
+5. `improve` punctuation using ChatGPT
-7. `annotate` the lecture notes
+6. `annotate` the lecture notes

 You can also run individual steps using